bhattt26/Excel-File-Splitter-Direct-Mail-Sender-Tool/README.md

 ## **How It Works**

 ### **Step 1: Prepare Your Files**
-- For the splitter module, ensure your source Excel file is ready.
+- For the splitter module, ensure your source Excel file is ready and criteria should be shorted.
 - For email sending, prepare the email data sheet (sample provided).

 ### **Step 2: Run the Tool**